 Indexes over 900 English-language legal periodicals, legal newspapers, and bar association journals.

 Identify sources of foreign law, including complete bibliographic citations to legislation, the existence of English translations and selected references to secondary sources.

 An image-based collection of legal materials from the 18th century forward.
 Collection consists of federal and state laws, legislative history, cases, treatises, government documents, and foreign law.

-- National Consumer Law Center – Consumer Law on the Web
+- National Consumer Law Center (NCLC) – Consumer Law on the Web

-Companion website to the NCLC’s treatises includes appendices, eReports (articles) plus extensive collections of pleadings, agency forms and discovery materials.
+Include full-text NCLC treatises including appendices, eReports (articles) plus extensive collections of pleadings, agency forms and discovery materials.

 - ALM Legal Intelligence